 A woman’s body copes with a lot as it adapts and changes over the course of a lifetime.
-As well as the trials and tribulations of dealing with menstruation, pregnancy, childbirth and eventual menopause, another one of life’s maladies you can expect to face are urinary tract infections, or UTIs.
+Apart from the familiar challenge like menstruation, pregnancy, childbirth and menopause, another one women often experience is urinary tract infections, or referred to as UTIs.

 Urinary tract infections (UTIs) are quite common in women of all ages.
-In fact, your odds of getting one are as high as one in two, and unfortunately, you can probably expect to get a few during your lifetime.
+In fact, the odds of a women getting one is as high as two in five.
 Men can also get UTIs, but it is less common with the odds rising to one in 20 during their lifetime.

-Although commonplace in adults, a small percentage of children also get UTIs and these are more likely to be serious — especially in younger children.
+Although mostly seen in adults, a small percentage of children also get UTIs and these are more likely to be serious — especially in younger children.

 Your urinary system is designed so that there is minimal risk of serious infection in the kidneys.
 This is done by preventing urine from flowing back up into the kidneys from the bladder.

 The good news is that while urinary tract infections stay confined to the bladder and urethra, they are easily treatable and not serious or life threatening.
 It’s when they head toward and make it to the kidneys that a new set of problems have to be dealt with.

 UTIs symptoms will differ depending whether it presents in your upper or lower urinary tract.
 You may have all or only some of these symptoms and you may have both upper and lower UTI symptoms at the same time.
 The type and severity of UTI symptoms will vary from person to person.

 - pain in your abdomen, pelvis or back

 - passing urine much more frequently than usual

 - feeling an urge to urinate, but being unable to, or only passing a few drops